 Is this going to be reflected in this comic strip with a similar name?
 So far the answer is no but remember this would’ve been cut into at least four smaller parts for Havoc.
 Originally published by Marvel US in 1985 the story begins with Conan turning down the offer of the Nemedian King to take up a ranking position in his army.
 He then stumbles upon an assassins league called The Falcon Brotherhood (who he has dealt with before) and rescues a damsel in distress who I initially thought was Nateesa from the previous story.

-Nope, this is meant to be a completely different character even though she is identical to the damsel from last time, giving me the impression female characters are somewhat interchangeable in these stories, which isn’t a nice impression to have.
+Nope, this is meant to be a completely different character even though she is identical to the damsel from last time, giving me the impression female characters are somewhat interchangeable in these stories (which isn’t a good impression to have).
 Her name isn’t given yet and she has just about enough time to start telling us her story before she’s unceremoniously cut off for seven days.
-The jewel around her neck is what the Brotherhood sought and she tells Conan that while tending to her father’s goats a few days previous a cloud which was not a cloud appeared before her.
+The jewel around her neck is what the Brotherhood sought and she tells Conan that while tending to her father’s goats a few days previous a cloud “which was not a cloud” appeared before her.

-The best bit is the opening page with its fierce looking battle but it’s immediately forgotten
+The best bit is the opening page with its fierce battle but it’s immediately forgotten

 Between Conan and the final strip is an advert for a Marvel UK comic I never bought as a kid.
-This is actually the first time I’ve even seen a colour advertisement for it as it seemed to be in almost every issue of Transformers every week in black and white.
-I’ve heard nothing but good things about The Knights of Pendragon, so it could be something for me to look into at a later date when I’ve covered all the comics I did buy back then.
+This is actually the first time I’ve even seen a colour advertisement for it as it always appeared in black and white in Transformers.
+I’ve heard nothing but good things about The Knights of Pendragon so it could be something for me to look into at a later date when I’ve covered all the comics I did buy back then.

-So, we finish our penultimate issue with the Star Slammers and if I thought Conan’s strip didn’t have much going on then this one has absolutely nothing.
+So, we finish our penultimate issue with the Star Slammers (written and drawn by Walt Simonson, colours by Louise Simonson and Deborah Pedler, letters by John Workman) and if I thought Conan’s strip didn’t have much going on then this one has absolutely nothing.
 At first glance it all looks very exciting, with a unique layout to the battle scenes and it entices the reader in, only to find not much there upon closer inspection.

-We begin seeing their homeworld, which the Orions use as their hunting grounds being devastated from above, the cowardly hunters staying out of harm’s way, at least for now.
+We begin seeing their home world which the Orions use as their hunting grounds being devastated from above, the cowardly hunters staying out of harm’s way for now.
 The pages have that aforementioned uniqueness about them.
 They’re made up of lots of small squares in apparently random fashion, meant to represent the Silvermind, the ability of their race to share all their thoughts as one.
 Knowing everything that everyone else is doing all at once could turn the tide of the battle.

 In that moment Ethon let all his defences down, even the ones he didn’t know his mind had put up.
-Jalaia decides to put herself in harm’s way so she can be the trigger for it this time.
-I do like how, over a few pages the many squares holding faces of Slammers start to go blank one by one, as more lose their psychic connection with their comrades.
+Jalaia decides to put herself in harm’s way so she can be the trigger.
+I do like how over a few pages the many squares holding faces of Slammers start to go blank one by one, as more lose their psychic connection with their comrades.
 But it’s not enough.
 Even with Jalaia making what could be the ultimate sacrifice, I still found myself struggling to care for any of the characters.

 I always liked how Marvel’s comics wouldn’t hold back on printing criticism received, with the first letter really not holding back on their opinion of my least favourite strip.
 That being said, these letters were sent in by readers after #2, so opinions expressed are still limited to those first two issues.
-I laughed when Deathlok was described as “a RoboCop for the present”!
-Robo was still about for a good few years after this!
+I laughed when Deathlok was described as “a RoboCop for the present”.
+Robo was only released upon the public in 1987!
 The same letter even praises the Slammers.
 There’s just no accounting for taste I suppose.

 Interestingly the reply states Conan is the strip receiving the most negative feedback.
-Given how these letters were written only after his first adventure I can understand that though.
-It also appears back in 1991 the UK didn’t have the same appetite for spandex as it does now.
+Given how these letters were written after only his first adventure I can understand that though.
+It also appears that back in 1991 the UK didn’t have the same appetite for spandex as it does now.
 How times have changed.
-The next time we read another Cry Havoc will be the last so none of the proposed changes would get the chance to take effect.
-But I’m still looking forward to it; each issue was growing in confidence and with the origin stories out of the way the future looked brighter than ever.
+The next time we read Cry Havoc will be the last so none of the proposed changes would get the chance to take effect.
+But I’m still looking forward to it.
+Each issue was growing in confidence and with the origin stories out of the way the future looked brighter than ever.

 The suddenly cancelled Havoc’s swansong review will be right here from Wednesday 31st August 2022.